lexibank/tlopo/out/vol3/chapter10.md

 Ficus tinctoria is an erect shrub 2-4 m tall with yellow-orange or red edible figs, found on coral rocks and cliffs on the foreshore or inland in coral soil.
 It is distributed from India and China through SE Asia, New Guinea and right through the islands as far as western Polynesia, but is absent from New Caledonia ([Peekel 1984](../references.md#source-Peekel1984): 147, [Walter & Sam 2002](../references.md#source-WalterandSam2002): 169).
 Its leaves are a green vegetable in Papua New Guinea ([Bourke n.d.](../references.md#source-Bourkend)).

-POc &ast;tmJa appears to have denoted F. tinctoria.
+POc _&ast;taŋa_ appears to have denoted F. tinctoria.
 This is its meaning in New Ireland.
 In southern Vanuatu it denotes F. granatum, another medium-sized freestanding species with edible figs, limited in its distribution to Vanuatu ([Walter & Sam 2002](../references.md#source-WalterandSam2002): 163-164).

 <table>
 <tr>